tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 *   **Internal Nodes**: Contain the "MBR" that encompasses all its children.

 **The Fatal Flaw: Overlap**
-Unlike KD-Trees, where a point belongs strictly to the Left *or* Right side of a split, R-Tree nodes can **overlap**.
-A single query point might fall inside the bounding boxes of *multiple* sibling nodes.
+Unlike KD-Trees, where a single median hyperplane strictly divides the space into infinitely disjoint halves, R-Trees draw boxes dynamically around point clusters.
+Because these clusters grow organically and aren't bounded by a global grid, the Minimum Bounding Rectangles of sibling nodes can (and frequently do) physically **overlap** in space.
+If a query point falls into an overlapping region, it intersects the bounding boxes of *multiple* sibling nodes, forcing the algorithm to search down multiple paths.
 *   **Low Dimensions**: Overlap is minimal; search remains expected $O(\log N)$ under typical assumptions (worst-case can degrade).
 *   **High Dimensions**: As dimensions rise, the "empty space" problem forces MBRs to grow larger to encompass their children.
 Eventually, MBRs overlap significantly.
 A single query might intersect with 50% of the tree's branches, destroying the pruning advantage.